undergrad-partner-school

 Career Counselling

 At Washington & Jefferson College, there is both group career counseling for all students and individual career counseling for all students.
 There are a library, a job bank, and job fairs.
 Job interviews are also available to students through the career center.
 The career center offers resume preparation and resume referral to employers.
-The school has campus employer recruitment for all the students.
+There is campus employer recruitment for all the students.
 This school offers alumni networking opportunities, which could be a great asset for your future career.
-Individual job placement is available to all students at this school.

 Job Placement